To help you develop your remote teaching plan we’ve combined all the feedback and recommendations from schools using Oak into three stages:

 Plan for different tech capabilities

-Not all pupils will have a device or access to the internet.
-Many of Oak’s resources can be downloaded for printing and distribution in these situations.
+Not all students will have a device or access to the internet.
+Our Oak Specialist resources can be downloaded for printing and distribution in these situations.
+Some students will prefer the video lessons whilst others may respond better to the printed resources.

 Plan for pupils who could struggle